October 13, 2009

 All About Eve was a major hit that rejuvenated Bette’s career, earned her an Oscar nomination and a Best Actress award at the Cannes Film Festival.

-Keep your eyes open for a young Marilyn Monroe during the party scene.
+It’s also notable for a brief appearance by a young Marilyn Monroe during the party scene.
 It was one of her early roles and she didn’t get much screen time, but her beauty and sexy charisma are apparent.
-(Click this link to see a snippet.)

 Here are some of the other famous quotes and phrases linked to October 13: